philipturner/molecular-renderer/Documentation/render-process.md

 Despite its downsides, FSR 3 makes it possible to bring Molecular Renderer to the Windows target audience.
 Older GPUs work precisely because FSR 3 does not rely on computationally intensive neural networks, and it does not require hardware FP16 arithmetic.

 > TODO: Document the graphical glitch with banding for the MM4 test.

+> TODO: One final attempt: disable 16-bit types in the FidelityFX backend code.